mjoldfield/or-unit/README.md

 main = runTestTT $ TestList [ testDouble, testDVoid ]
 ```

-On the plus side, we do indeed have a function which returns diffeent
+On the plus side, we do indeed have a function which returns different
 types.
 However, we need a couple of GHC extensions enabled in the code
 which calls the polymorphic function, and we need to specify more
 types explicitly.